This section describes how to load data into HeatWave. The following methods are supported:

 After tables are loaded, changes to table data on the MySQL DB System node are automatically propagated to HeatWave.
 For more information, see Section 2.2.7, “Change Propagation”.

 As of MySQL 8.0.28-u1, HeatWave compresses data as it is loaded, which permits HeatWave nodes to store more data at a minor cost to performance.
 If you do not want to compress data as it is loaded in HeatWave, you must disable compression before loading data.
-For instructions, see Section 2.2.6, “Data Compression”.
+See Section 2.2.6, “Data Compression”.

-Before release 8.0.31, DDL operations are not permitted on
+Before MySQL 8.0.31, DDL operations are not permitted on

 tables that are loaded in HeatWave.
 In those releases, to alter